 Long Beach on Phu Quoc Island

-Watch sunset at Duong Dong Harbour
+Watch the sunset at Duong Dong Harbour

 Stunning Duong Dong sunset view